-Inflation is a rise in prices, measured over a certain amount of time.
+Inflation is a general increase in prices.
 Inflation affects us because it means that over time, you can buy fewer things with the same amount of money.
 For example, now, you could buy 5 lollipops for £1.
 In five years' time, £5 might only get you 2 lollipops.

 The inflation rate is measured in percentages.
 If you hear something like inflation is 8%, it means that prices are 8% higher now than they were this time last year.

 For kids who don't understand percentages yet, use figures to explain.
 Last year, a new toy cost £5.
 Today, the same toy might cost £5.40.
 You're getting the same item, but the price has inflated or gone up.

 From there, paint the bigger picture.
 While a few pennies more might not seem like a big deal, explain that if everything you buy increases at the same rate, your purchasing power goes down.
 That means you get less for the same amount of money.

 There are a lot of things that can cause inflation, and we refer to them as different types of inflation.
 One type is demand-pull inflation.
 This is when the demand for an item is greater than the ability to provide it.
 Limited edition toys or concerts with small seating numbers are good examples.